 Funding is the biggest factor at play when it comes to unhealthy school lunches.
 In case you think I’m wrong check out what happened in Albuquerque, where I used to live – when kids’ parents owed too much in school lunch fees, the schools started handing out cold cheese sandwiches to the poor kids.
 Nice!
-You know the system rocks when school districts cut off hot food to children in debt through no fault of their own.
+You know the system rocks when school districts cut off hot food to young children in debt through no fault of their own.

 Up until now roughly $1 has been spent per kid per meal in the United States.
 Congress was discussing changes to the Child Nutrition Act all year and President Barack Obama even asked for an additional $1 billion in funding specifically for school lunches, although that would only bring the total spent per kid up to a paltry $1.30!